 - Jeep from Khagrachari to Sajek – BDT 8000 to 12000 (Round trip), can take 12 to 15 persons

 - Hotels – BDT 500 to 3000 per night

 Someone looking for a nightlife, and luxurious vacations.

 Who should visit Sajek?

-Someone seeking an adventurous journey, be among nature and touch the candy flossed clouds with some tasty foods
+Someone seeks an adventurous scenic journey, be among nature and touch the candy flossed clouds with some tasty foods.

 - Visit the beautiful island of Saint Martin’s.